Modern foreign languages

 Implementation

-- Ensure that each child in Key Stage Two has the opportunity to study Spanish as a foreign language over six years, fostering their interest in the culture of Spain and the Hispanic world.
+- Ensure that each child in Key Stage Two has the opportunity to study Spanish as a foreign language over four years, fostering their interest in the culture of Spain and the Hispanic world.

 - Teach vocabulary and linguistic structures informed by the National Curriculum and the skills expressed therein: Listening, Speaking, Reading and Writing (as well as Cultural Understanding).